No. 9 UNC tops Syracuse 85-68 for Williams' 800th career win

-CHAPEL HILL, N.C.
-(AP) -- Hall of Fame coach Roy Williams earned his 800th career victory when Isaiah Hicks scored 20 points to lead No. 9 North Carolina to an 85-68 victory over Syracuse on Monday night.
+''It's a special moment, but you know what I really love?''
+Williams asked the crowd as he pointed to his current players. ''No. 17, for this team.''

+Williams became the ninth Division I coach to reach 800 wins with the ninth-ranked Tar Heels' 85-68 victory against Syracuse on Monday night, keeping them near the top of the Atlantic Coast Conference standings.

-Kennedy Meeks added 15 points and 12 rebounds for the Tar Heels (17-3, 5-1 Atlantic Coast Conference), who shot 52 percent and dominated the boards.
-UNC never trailed after the game's opening possession, led 42-30 at halftime and then stayed a step ahead of the hot-shooting Orange after the break.
+Isaiah Hicks scored 20 points for UNC (17-3, 5-1), which shot 52 percent and never trailed after the game's opening possession.
+The Tar Heels led 42-30 at halftime and then stayed a step ahead of the hot-shooting Orange after the break to give Williams the milestone win.

+The 66-year-old Williams noted it had been a difficult few years, a stretch that includes the 2015 death of mentor Dean Smith and a multiyear NCAA academic investigation continuing to hang over the school.

+''From 700 to 800 (wins), the kids have been my salvation,'' Williams said. ''You guys know the junk that's been going on.
+I've taken a lot of it personally and I was not involved.
+But if it wasn't for the kids and the way they've made me feel and made me really enjoy coaching and enjoy life everyday - that's the special thing.''

+''He's getting as old as me - that's how you get to those numbers,'' Boeheim quipped.

+''He's one of the top coaches who have ever coached in college basketball, I believe,'' Boeheim continued. ''If you look at his numbers at Kansas and here, what he's done, there's very few people who have done that.''

-Syracuse (11-8, 3-3) got as close as three early in the second half, but never pushed ahead.
+Tyler Lydon scored 26 points for Syracuse (11-8, 3-3), which got as close as three early in the second half, but never pushed ahead.
 The Tar Heels ultimately ran off a 7-0 flurry in the final 5 minutes to stretch the lead back out to 15.

-The win made Williams just the ninth Division I coach to reach 800 wins.

 BIG PICTURE

 Syracuse: The Orange had won three of four since opening league play with a loss at Boston College, but they got behind and couldn't erase the gap even after spending the first 10 minutes of the second half shooting better than 70 percent.
-Syracuse finished the game shooting 44 percent and hit 10 of 24 3-point attempts.
+Syracuse finished the game shooting 44 percent and hit 10 of 24 3-point attempts, with Boeheim calling it his team's ''best road game.''

-North Carolina: The Tar Heels played their second straight game without freshman big man Tony Bradley Jr. due to a concussion, but the duo of Meeks and Hicks took care of the frontcourt production, with Hicks hitting the 20-point mark in consecutive games for the first time in his career.
+North Carolina: The Tar Heels played their second straight game without freshman big man Tony Bradley Jr. due to a concussion, but the duo of Hicks and Kennedy Meeks took care of the frontcourt production.
 UNC has now won five straight since its head-scratching loss at Georgia Tech in its ACC opener.

 UP NEXT